Thomas Coke, 1st Earl of Leicester (seventh creation): Norfolk work

 In between his Parliamentary work, Coke and his wife had been maintaining and improving his estates since they took possession of it in April 1776.
 The cornerstone was Holkham House, a "temple to the arts" built by Coke's great uncle.
 Knowing that he did not have the same understanding of classical architecture and art, Coke mainly left it alone, instead focusing on the park and gardens.

+A 2023 reappraisal of his contribution to the art collection discusses his addition of portraits by Thomas Gainsborough, Joshua Reynolds, Ramsay Richard Reinagle, George Hayter, Chester Harding, and John Opie.
+He also added sculpture by Joseph Nollekens, Richard Westmacott, Thomas Banks, and Francis Leggatt Chantrey.

 The grounds had been laid out during the 1720s and 1730s, in a design which quickly became seen as old-fashioned.
-Coke had the lake massively expanded, shifting a total of 36,000 cubic yards of earth, and employed the gardener John Sandys from 1781.
-Sandys created several large pieces of woodland, planting over 7,000 trees on 22 acres near the Eastern Lodge, another ten acres near the lake, and four acres of marshland.
+Coke had the lake massively expanded.
+A total of 36,000 cubic yards of earth was shifted and he employed the gardener John Sandys from 1781.
+Sandys created several large areas of woodland by planting over 7,000 trees on 22 acres near the Eastern Lodge, another ten acres near the lake, and four acres of marshland.
 In 1784 a further woodland expansion was undertaken, with 40 acres and 11,000 trees, and between 1785 and 1789 396,750 trees were planted on a further 179 acres.
-He retired in 1805 and was replaced a year later by James Loose, but continued to advise Coke on forestry matters.
+Sandys retired in 1805 and was replaced in 1806 by James Loose, but he continued to advise Coke on forestry matters.
 The library was also expanded, through the work of William Roscoe, who bought books including the Mainz Psalter for Coke between 1814 and 1842.

 Coke also expanded the estate itself, incorporating farms around the House as their leases ended, and by 1800 the estate covered 3,500 acres.
 Samuel Wyatt was also employed from 1799 to 1805 to build new lodges at the entrance of the extended estate, and until 1806 also worked on a new kitchen garden; this covered six acres.
 Humphry Repton was employed to extend the lake yet again, and proposed building a boathouse and fishing pavilion, as well as a chain ferry leading to a "snug thatched cottage"; there is no evidence this proposal was ever approved.
 Most of the work was completed by 1810, and from then on Coke's attention turned to hunting game.
 The estate was explicitly designed with that in mind, and game books note between 1,300 and 2,500 partridges were killed most years.
 In 1822, Elizabeth, Coke's daughter, recorded that 800 birds were shot in one day.

 Jane Dutton, Coke's wife, gave birth to their first child in 1777, a daughter named Jane.
 Two more daughters followed; Anne Margaret in 1779, and Elizabeth in 1795, before Jane's death in 1800.
 Jane was married to Charles Nevison Howard, Viscount Andover, on 21 June 1796, but on 11 January 1800 Andover died in a shooting accident on the Holkham estate.
 Jane remarried to Henry Digby in 1806, and they had 11 children.